 Highway verges are a valuable resource for wildlife and biodiversity.
 In fact, over 700 species of wildflowers grow on verges in the UK, that’s nearly 45% of our total flora!

 Highway verges play an important role in No Mow May, but this needs to be balanced with roadside safety.
-We will suspend grass cutting on all highway verges throughout May but we will continue to mow a strip of grass (approximately 1 metre wide) around their perimeter to ensure visibility and safety for vehicles, pedestrians and animals/wildlife.
-For smaller verges this may mean cutting the entire area of grass.
+We will suspend grass cutting on select highway verges throughout May but we will continue to mow a strip of grass (approximately 1 metre wide) around their perimeter to ensure visibility and safety for vehicles, pedestrians and animals/wildlife.

 Is this just a cost saving exercise?

 This campaign is definitely not about saving money, the contractor is still cutting grass across the district as well as carrying out other jobs.
-This just means cutting schedules are changed during NMM.
+It just means that cutting schedules are changed during May.

 Are you cutting the same number of times as previous years?

-With our changing climate we are taking a flexible approach, as weather conditions (i.e. excessive rain and draught), don’t always mean we can't always cut the grass as planned, which can impact number of times we have in the past.
-Is this under constant review as how we can best meet this challenge.
+With our changing climate we are taking a flexible approach, as weather conditions (i.e. excessive rain and drought) mean we can't always cut the grass as planned and the number of cuts we can do throughout the year may be reduced.
+It is under constant review as how we can best meet this challenge.

 What happens to the grass cutting teams in May?

-We will continue to cut grass in housing estates, children’s play areas, cemeteries, sports pitches, and our major parks including Jephson Gardens, Pump Room Gardens, St. Nicholas Park and Abbey Fields so teams will be mowing as normal.
+We will continue to cut grass on unsuitable highway verges, Warwick District Council owned housing estates, children’s play areas, cemeteries, sports pitches, and all Council parks and open spaces, so teams will be mowing as normal.

 Why not let the grass grow wild all year round?